 HPHCI, located in Boston, Massachusetts, will serve as the Coordinating Center for the proposed study.
 HPHCI staff or contractors will be responsible for writing and distributing SAS programs that can be used to evaluate data from the administrative claims databases at participating Research Partners.
 The distributed network will allow Research Partners to maintain physical and operational control of their data while allowing use of the data to meet the study needs.
 The HPHCI will maintain a secure distributed querying web-based portal to enable secure distribution of analytic queries, data transfer and document storage.
-The system will meet all required State and Federal security guidelines for health data (e.g., Federal Information Security Management Act [FISMA], Health Insurance Portability and Accountability Act of 1996), specifically FISMA compliant for FISMA security controls as specified in the National Institute of Standards and Technology (NIST) Special Publication 800-53 (NIST and Joint Task Force Transformation Initiative 2017).
+The system will meet all required State and Federal security guidelines for health data (e.g., FISMA, Health Insurance Portability and Accountability Act of 1996), specifically FISMA compliant for FISMA security controls as specified in the NIST Special Publication 800-53 (NIST and Joint Task Force Transformation Initiative 2017).